-People sometimes pay more than they need to on their student loan.
+You can sometimes pay more than you need to on your student loan.
 This can happen if too much is deducted from your salary or wages, or if you have a deduction exemption but your employer accidentally makes deductions anyway.
 When this happens we call it a significant over-deduction.
 The threshold for significant over-deductions is $60 a month.

 Use our PAYE/KiwiSaver deductions calculator to check if you’ve had the right amount deducted from your income.

 You can pay too much in repayments if either:

 - your employer did not deduct the right amount

 - you did not use the right tax code for your job.